 Nicola Bertellotti photographs abandoned places.
 The first time I saw his photography I was astonished by what people leave behind to decay.
-Many of his images lingered with me.
-Upon seeing The L’Horizon Chimérique above, I instantly wonder – what is the story?
+Even today, many of his images still linger with me.
+Once I saw The L’Horizon Chimérique above, I instantly wondered – what is the story?
 There is always a story, in every image.

 How do you even leave a curtain, a beautiful mirror, and a statue behind?

 Bertellotti’s work reminded me about one unusual dinner party a few years ago.
 Back then, my dear friends have just moved to a new house.
 I recall being a bit surprised that they had an exquisite concert piano; however, I knew that neither of them played it.
 Also, there were other decorations that seemed out of character, too.

 I was very curious so I inquired about the interior design.
 They simply said – it came with the house.
 I didn’t understand.
 I asked again – “Oh, the piano came with the house?”
 They answered – no, everything came with the house.
 Everything, absolutely everything, came with the house including the forks and knives we used for dinner.